Are you getting ready for baby’s arrival? As the last trimester comes to an end, you might be wondering if you have enough clothes for your baby.

 2. Sweater

-When going out, dress your baby in a nice warm sweater on top of the onesie.
-Two to four will provide variation.
-In mild winter weather, something like this from Carter’s could be enough to keep your baby comfy.
+When going out, dress your baby in a warm sweater or sweatshirt on top of their onesie.
+Two to four sweaters will provide variation.
+In mild winter weather, something like this knit cardigan from Carter’s should be enough to keep your baby comfy.

 3. Jacket

 As the weather gets colder, your baby will need a little more to keep warm when outside.
-A lightweight jacket with a long zipper and hoodie, like this reversible option from North Face, will be great at keeping your baby snug.
+A lightweight jacket with a long zipper and a hoodie, like this reversible option from North Face, will keep your little bug snug.

-One is probably enough, while some may opt for two jackets just in case baby decides to spit up as you’re on the way out the door.
-Just be sure to remove heavier jackets prior to placing your infant in the carseat.
-The straps will not secure him or her properly, causing injury in the event of a car accident (6).
+One jacket is probably enough, but you might wish to purchase an extra one in case your baby decides to spit up as you’re on the way out the door.
+Just be sure to remove heavier jackets before placing your infant in the car seat.
+The straps will not secure them properly, causing potential injury in the event of a car accident (5).

 4. Snowsuit or Bunting

-When the weather becomes frigid, a snowsuit or bunting is heaven-sent.
-These will bundle your baby up, leaving no skin exposed to the cold air.
-One should be suitable, unless you have long, wet winters.
+When the weather becomes frigid, a snowsuit or bunting will bundle your baby up, leaving no skin exposed to the cold air.
+You should only need one unless you have long, wet winters.
 In that case, maybe an extra is necessary.

-While great for keeping baby warm during outdoor winter activities, it should be removed while in a carseat.
-A warm carseat cover or blanket may be used instead (7).
+While a snowsuit is great for keeping your baby warm during outdoor winter activities, you should remove it before putting them in their car seat.
+You can use a warm car seat cover or blanket instead (6).

 5. Hat, Mitts, and Thick Socks

 Keeping your baby’s extremities warm is vital.
-A nice warm hat that covers the ears is a must.
-You’ll need breathable, insulated mittens for freezing temperatures, and socks to keep the feet warm.
+A nice, warm hat that covers their ears is a must.
+For freezing temperatures, you’ll need breathable, insulated mittens and socks to keep their feet warm.
 This microfleece set from N’Ice Caps is a nice package.

-You might want to keep an extra pair of everything close at hand when out.
+You might want to keep an extra pair of everything close at hand when you go out.
 Babies drool or gnaw on their fingers, leaving them wet and even colder.
-We recommend four to seven pairs of thick winter socks, and two to three hats and mittens just in case.
+We recommend four to seven pairs of thick winter socks and two to three hats and mittens — just in case.

 6. Booties

-Booties are great for quick outings or extra chilly days at home, and two to four pairs should be plenty.
-These can quickly be kicked off, so you may want to find something with a form of closure around the ankle, like these fleece booties from Luvable Friends.
+Booties are great for quick outings or extra-chilly days at home.
+Two to four pairs should be plenty.
+Your baby will likely find ways to kick these off, so you may want something with a closure around the ankle, like these fleece booties from Luvable Friends.

 7. Warm Pajamas

 PJs are fantastic for extra layers.
 If it’s cold indoors or your baby is going to sleep, throw on some pajamas.
-Having a few extras in the closet won’t hurt either, three to five in total should be sufficient.
+Having a few extras in the closet won’t hurt either.
+Three to five pairs should be sufficient.

 Long zippers or buttons are a must for convenience.
 You want to be able to make quick changes without too much fuss.
 This two-pack Sleep N’ Play from Gerber could be a good option.

-A warm sleepsack, like this Baby Deedee, might also come in handy if it’s extra chilly.
+A warm sleepsack, like this Baby Deedee bunting, might also come in handy if it’s extra chilly.

 8. Leggings